Nana Ama Dokua Asiamah-Adjei: 2020 election

+2024 Election

+Prior to the up coming 2024 election, Nana Ama Dokua made a declaration in December 2023, her intention to cross constituency as she intended to aspire for the parliamentary seat of Okaikwei North Constituency in the Greater Accra Region.
+A petition was filed against her by Kingsley Anyamasah during the organized voter registration exhibition by the Electoral Commission of Ghana, which questioned the case of whether Nana Ama Dokua was eligible to vote in Okaikwei North.
+The case was ruled in her favour as court dismissed the petition challenging her eligibility to vote in Okaikwei North.

 Committee

-Adjei is a member of the Defence and Interior Committee.
+Adjei was a member of the Defence and Interior Committee.

 Personal life

 Adjei is married to Charles Cromwell Nanabanyin Bissue and they have a son and two daughters.
 She identifies as a Christian.

 Philanthropy

 In November 2021, she presented computers and accessories to Mangoase Methodist School in the Akuapim North Constituency.

 In May 2022, Adjei donated an amount of GHc30,000 for the construction of the chief palace at Adawso.
 In July 2022, she aided in the refurbishment of the Akropong Daakye Clinic.